gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ])
 ```

 The first two layers have 64 nodes each and use the [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation function.
-The last layer is a [Softmax](/blog/softmax/) output layer with 10 nodes, one for each class.
+The last layer is a [Softmax](/blog/softmax/) output layer with ten nodes, one for each class.

 > If you need a refresher, read my [simple Softmax explanation](/blog/softmax/).